-- · Block versions less than 4 are not supported. - · The hashReserved (or hashFinalSaplingRoot), solutionSize, and solution fields have been added. - The type of the nNonce field has changed from uint32 to byte [32]. - The maximum block size has been doubled to 2000000 bytes.
+- Block versions less than 4 are not supported. - The hashReserved / hashFinalSaplingRoot / hashLightClientRoot, solutionSize, and solution fields have been added. - The type of the nNonce field has changed from uint32 to byte [32]. - The maximum block size has been doubled to 2000000 bytes.